cinchapi/concourse/README.md

 ### License

-Copyright © 2013 Cinchapi Software Collective.
+Copyright © 2013-2014 Jeff Nelson, Cinchapi Software Collective.

 Concourse is released under the MIT License.
 For more information see LICENSE, which is included with this package.